 Other shortcomings have been leveled at ADDIE, but they seem to be mostly baseless, for example:

 ADDIE does not lead to the best instructional solutions, nor does it provide solutions in a timely or efficient manner.
-Reality - This is only true if you do not understand it, use it blindly, and/or fail to plug in other ID models that best fit the problem & solution.
+Reality — This is only true if you do not understand it, use it blindly, or fail to plug in other ID models that best fit the problem and solution.

 ADDIE doesn't take advantage of digital technologies that allow for less-linear approach, such as rapid prototyping.
 Reality — As noted above, van Merriënboer, U.S. Air Force, and the U.S. Army point out that it is indeed quite agile and interactive.

 The ADDIE method is not really the way instructional designers do their work.
-Reality - ADDIE came about as the Vietnam war was ending, since then the U.S. Armed Forces have been using it quite successfully.
+Reality — ADDIE came about as the Vietnam War was ending, since then the U.S. Armed Forces have been using it quite successfully in a VUCA (volatility, uncertainty, complexity, and ambiguity) environment.

 No original ADDIE model exists.
 Reality — As this site shows, there is a real ADDIE model.

 Return to the History of Instructional System Design

 AECT, (1977).
 Educational Technology: Definition and glossary of Terms (Vol 1).
 Washington DD: Association for Educational Communications and Technology. p168

 Branson, R.K., Rayner, G.T., Cox, J.L., Furman, J.P., King, F.J., Hannum, W.H.
 (1975).
 Interservice procedures for instructional systems development.
 (Vols.
 1-5) TRADOC Pam 350-30, NAVEDTRA 106A.
 Ft.
 Monroe, VA: U.S. Army Training and Doctrine Command.